mesa.fs.mount(...) is an async context manager that yields a MesaFileSystem.

 Repositories to mount.
 Each entry can be a bare repo name such as

-app, a matching org/repo slug such as acme/app, or a RepoConfig for bookmark/change pinning.
-The sequence must be non-empty.Access mode.
+app, a matching org/repo slug such as acme/app, or a RepoConfig for bookmark/change pinning and read-only control.
+The sequence must be non-empty.Lifetime of the mount, in seconds.
+The mount mints one access token with this TTL and uses it until it expires; there is no refresh.
 Defaults to

 RepoConfig